 This March marks the 25th anniversary of the borderless Schengen Area.
-The agreement was designed in 1985.
-It finally came into effect on 26th March 1995 and has since been of great benefit to Schengen residents as well as travelers across the globe.
+The agreement was designed in 1985,finally came into effect on 26th March 1995, and has since been of great benefit to Schengen residents as well as travellers across the globe.

-The Schengen Agreement was originally signed by just 5 countries: Belgium, Germany, France, Luxembourg, and the Netherlands, but quickly grew to encompass 26 European nations, some, but not all, members of the European Union.
+The Schengen Agreement was originally signed by just 5 countries: Belgium, Germany, France, Luxembourg, and the Netherlands, but quickly grew to encompass 26 European nations, including the majority of, but not all, members of the European Union (EU).

 Since its formation, the Schengen Area has played a fundamental role in enabling freedom of movement across much of Europe.

 This article takes a look at key dates leading up to its formation and what the future holds for the Schengen Area.

 Why is it called the Schengen Area?